-When a Pokémon evolves or moves to the Bench, it recovers from all Special Conditions.
+Moving to the Bench removes all Special Conditions.
 The only Special Conditions that prevent Pokémon from retreating are Asleep and Paralyzed.
 Since Asleep, Confused, and Paralyzed all rotate the Pokémon card, whichever one happened last to the Pokémon is the only one that is still in effect.
 Since Poisoned and Burned use markers, those don't affect other Special Conditions.
 An unfortunate Pokémon could be Burned, Paralyzed, and Poisoned all at the same time!